juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

   Warning  FailedBinding  4s (x2 over 16s)  persistentvolume-controller  volume "jfs-static" already bound to a different claim.
 ```

-In addition, the application pod will also be accompanied by the following events.
+In addition, the application Pod will also be accompanied by the following events.
 There are volumes (spec.volumes) named `data1` and `data2` in the application pod, and an error will be reported in event that one of the volumes is not mounted:

 ```shell
 Events: